 In 2017, Barnard’s Presidential Task Force on Diversity & Inclusion released a set of recommendations to the administration and Board of Trustees, including the formation of a staff council to provide a more formal mechanism for communication between all levels of staff and the senior leadership of the College.

-From September 2017 through March 2018, a group of College staff, invited to participate at the recommendation of their office heads, met regularly as a steering committee to create the framework for the newly created Barnard Staff Advisory Council.
+From September 2017 through March 2018, a group of College staff, invited to participate at the recommendation of their department heads, met regularly as a steering committee to create the framework for the newly created Barnard Staff Advisory Council.
 Many of these initial participants then chose to serve as Council members.
 Moving forward, members will rotate off the Council after a period of 12-18 months of service, at which point new members will be chosen.

 - Provide a channel of communication between staff and the President and administration;